 No Demo Great Room Reno/1992 Builder House

-When first walking into the Great Room, I have to say I was confused.
-They had big recliners directly in front of the fireplace, and a very large TV crammed into the corner by the staircase, because of the cable.
-A smaller sofa occupying the largest and only wall in the room, and another console in a completely different style than everything else.
-Comfortable for him but, not good for conversation or entertaining.
-It was important to me to make sense of this room, even if I had to work with all the existing furniture.
+When I first walked into the great room, I was confused with the layout.
+They had big recliners directly in front of the fireplace with a large TV crammed in the corner by the staircase because of the cable connection.
+A smaller sofa occupied the largest wall in the room.
+There was another console in a different furniture style than everything else tucked in another corner.
+Comfortable for him, but not good for conversation or entertaining.
+It was important to me to make sense of this room, even if it was no demo and I had to work with all the existing furniture.
 I could see that it could be so much more.

 After the removal of the TV from the corner

-Trying to figure out why the furniture was arranged the way it was, the response was, the cable is there.
-How often do we buy into something we know is wrong, just because it is a bit inconvenient to fix the problem.
+I was trying to figure out why the furniture was arranged the way it was. the response was, the cable is there.
+How often do we buy into something we know is wrong just because it is a bit inconvenient to fix the problem?
 I know, I have done it too.
 I suggested that the TV was in the wrong spot, and that it needed to occupy the longest wall where the sofa was.
 After making the suggestion that the cable could be moved, they went out shopping for a console.
 On my next visit the console was in place and the TV was in somewhat the right position.
 The console directed the traffic and the overall look for the room.

 I knew we were going to need to work with the recliners, as they are comfortable and the homeowner really likes them.
-The lady of the house was not happy with the sofa but, it was in perfect condition and the color was fine, the size couldn’t have been better.
+The lady of the house was not happy with the sofa.
+It was in perfect condition.
+The color was fine and the size couldn’t have been better.
 I convinced her we could make it work.
-By moving the chairs and sofa, we were able to open up the room, so that you could see the fireplace upon entering the home.
-The room was much more conducive to entertaining as well.
+Next, by moving the chairs and sofa, we were able to open up the room so you could see the fireplace upon entering.
+This no demo great room would be much more conducive to entertaining, as well.
 It was able to breathe.

 We did purchase a new leather chair for the corner in front of the window, and a round end table for between the two chairs.
-We also ordered two wicker poufs from Grandin Road to be used in front of the sofa as tables.
+Then, we ordered two wicker poufs from Grandin Road to be used as tables in front of the sofa.
 A bakers rack that she had rounds out the corner where the TV used to be.

 New Carpet, and leather chair, and end table

-The walls, trim and ceiling in the great room were painted London Fog.
+All of the walls, trim and ceiling were painted Benjamin Moore London Fog paint.
 I pretty much am an all or nothing kind of a girl.
-In other words generally I don’t like accent walls but in this case because we did not have a “frame TV” I felt we needed a bit darker wall.
+I generally don’t like accent walls.
+In this case because we did not have a “frame TV” I felt we needed a bit darker wall.
 The TV wall became Plymouth Rock.
 Both Benjamin Moore colors.

 We had a lot of discussion about the chair to the right of the entertainment console.
-I knew exactly the chair we needed for this space but, I wanted to find it pre-owned and save them some $$$.
+I knew exactly what chair we needed for this space.
+I wanted to find it pre-owned so I could save them some money.
 An impulsive trip to the Restore Store reaped gold.
-I found my chair.
-Looking a bit horrified my client couldn’t see beyond the dark stain, horrible 1990’s fabric, the skirt around the chair, not to mention the stains.
-Oh and the chair had bottomed out.
-This was so much fun for me.
+I found the chair.
+Looking a bit horrified, my client couldn’t see beyond the dark stains, horrible 1990’s fabric, and the skirt around the chair.
+The chair had bottomed out, too.
+This was so much fun for me!
 I pulled the skirt up exposing the legs and told her we could paint the frame.
 A piece of linen which I happened to have in my stash, and we would have a lovely chair.
-And, for 69.00 it was a good buy.
+For $69.00, it was a good buy.
 She trusted my vision and bought the chair.

-My homeowner had stripped the fabric from the chair, the linen had been ok’d and a paint color was selected.
+The homeowner stripped the fabric from the chair.
+The linen had been ok’d and a paint color was selected.
 We worked with Amy Howard One Step Chalk Paint, and I showed her how easy it was to use.
-We painted the frame gray and used some clear wax and then the antiquing wax on it.
-Off to the upholsterers and in no time we had a beautiful chair.
+First, we painted the frame gray with some clear wax, then added the antiquing wax on it.
+Afterwards, we headed off to the upholsterers, and in no time, we had a beautiful chair.

 Now we’re getting somewhere

-The lady of the house has a collection of bird photos some of the pictures she took herself.
+The lady of the house had a collection of bird photos, some which she took herself.
 They are all terrific.
-We used those to frame out the TV and also a large magnolia print that she had to help isolate the space to the right of the TV.
+We used those pictures to frame out the TV with a large magnolia print she had to isolate the space to the right of the TV.

-The homeowner made a new simpler mantel which turned out great, and we painted it the Dragons Breath continuing the accent from the kitchen.
-This helped set the stage for the area above the mantel.
+The homeowner made a simpler mantel.
+We painted it the same Dragons Breath to continue the accents from the kitchen.
+This helped set the stage for the area above the new mantel.

-We needed something huge above the mantel.
+As the process continued, I could tell we needed something huge above the mantel.
 Wanting to introduce a bit of color into this completely neutral room.
 I went with her love of birds.
-An Audubon print would be unexpected and fun, we ordered a very large print and had it framed locally.
+An Audubon print would be unexpected and fun; we ordered a very large print and had it framed locally.

 Upon entering the home for the first time after the print had arrived, I just gasped.
 It is sooo good.
 And this room is simple and gorgeous.
 We added some screen shades on the windows and called it good.

-We are still waiting on the chandelier.
-There was no high dollar custom furniture ordered.
+Though, we are still waiting on the chandelier, there wasn’t any high dollar, custom furniture ordered.
 No expensive art installations.
 All the high dollars were put into the renovation.
-But working with what we already had, can still make a gorgeous room.
+Working with what we had, challenged us to make a gorgeous room.
 Picking and choosing where to spend and where to save.
-This is a perfect lesson of what can be done if you keep an open mind.
-Without the interruption of a different color on the ceiling and trim, what was created, is a restful room, rich in texture, reflecting the lady of the house and the talent of the homeowner.
+This beautifully demonstrates the power of maintaining an open mind.
+By keeping the ceiling and trim the same color, we created a serene and textured room, that reflects the elegance of the lady of the house and the homeowner’s remarkable talent.
 A perfect place for them to continue their new life together.
 A place to call home.

-Let me know in comments what you think.
+Let me know in comments what you think on my no demo great room.
 Could you do a completely neutral room or do you need more color?

 Thanks for stopping